rhicspin/cnipol/README.md

 Relativistic Heavy Ion Collider (RHIC) polarimeters at the Brookhaven National Lab (BNL).
-The first objective of this package is usually referred to as the "online" layer and designed to support the data acquisition and to provide a quick feedback by carrying a fast online analysis.
+The first objective of this package is usually referred to as the "online" layer and designed to support the data acquisition and to provide a quick feedback by carrying out a fast online analysis.
 The second objective is to execute a more rigorous "offline" data analysis and present the results in a systematic way.
 It is normally referred to as the "offline" layer of **cnipol**.